Loading…

 Level: Intermediate

-Regulatory, industry, and academic organizations discuss modern approaches to clinical drug development by describing novel methods and use cases integrating real-world data and AI to generate real-world evidence, with focus on oncology.
+Regulatory, industry, and academic organizations discuss modern approaches to clinical drug development by describing novel methods and use cases integrating real-world data and AI to generate real-world evidence, with focus on oncology and rare diseases.

 Learning Objectives